isomerpages/tp-virtualcampus/_events/Calendar.md

 together.</p>
 <p></p>
 <p>This August, we invite you to ignite your patriotic spirit and join us
-at TP’s very own <strong>National Day Celebrations (NDC) 2025</strong>!
+at TP’s very own <strong>National Day Celebrations 2025</strong>!
 Look forward to a diverse array of activities, brought to life by our Schools, CCAs/Clubs and partners.
 Come be part of the exciting action and experience our vibrant campus spirit!</p>
 <p></p>
 </td>
 </tr>